nachocaru/xaprb.com/content/blog/2007-11-10-progress-report-on-high-performance-mysql-second-edition.md

 ---
 title: Progress report on High Performance MySQL, Second Edition
-author: Baron Schwartz
-excerpt: "<p>It's been a while since I've written about progress on the book.
-I actually stopped working on it as much at the beginning of the month, because on October 31(st) I managed to finish a first draft of the last big chapter!
-Now I'm back to full-time work at my employer, and I'm working on the book in the evenings and weekends only.
-Read on for details of what I've been working on and what's next in the pipeline.</p>"
-layout: post
 permalink: /2007/11/10/progress-report-on-high-performance-mysql-second-edition/
 description:
   - 'Status report on High Performance MySQL, Second Edition: Security, benchmarks, profiling, tuning, server status, indexing, query optimization, schema optimization'